alex-ander-is/revenger/README.txt

 	$ ./createKey.sh

+10. Create Security Group for SSH access via port 22

+	$ ./createSecurityGroup.sh

-10. Create empty Ubuntu instances, they will be used as template images:
+11. Create empty Ubuntu instances, they will be used as template images:

 	$ ./createVanillaUbuntu.sh

-11. List IP addresses of online instances:
+12. List IP addresses of online instances:

 	$ ./listInstancesIPs.sh